shakes76/PatternAnalysis-2024/recognition/ADNI-GFNet-47430004/README.md

 ## Hyperparameters

 The following are the hyperparameters present in the model, with their default values and the argument to change their value.
 The parameters that are in **bold** are the ones that had many values tested to improve performance.
-The parameters with a strikethrough were not considered, but are present as they were present in the original code:
+The parameters with a strikethrough were not considered, but are present as they were present in the original code.
+Some parameters which were related to unused aspects, such as Model_EMA and the mixup function, were simply not included:

 - **Batch size: 64 (`--batch-size`)**
 - **Epochs: 300 (`--epochs`)**